We wake up to our last day in Poznan, Poland and the time has flown by.

-We head up the stairs and there are 3 colour coded holes in the wall.
-The only one tubes are allowed for are the aqua one.
+We head up the stairs and there are 3 color-coded holes in the wall.
+The only one tube allowed for use is the aqua one.

 We used this one the most.
-There is a green and red light to self regulate when you start your decent.
+There is a green and red light to self-regulate when you start your descent.
 We went down together, separately, raced and more.
 This slide for us was the biggest winner.

-In another area there are thermal water pools, and I adored these. my skin felt so soft, and it was just beautiful – you just need to ignore the mirky colour.
+In another area, there are thermal water pools, and I adored these. my skin felt so soft, and it was just beautiful – you just need to ignore the mirky color.
 I used these a few times whilst there.
 They were warm and with jets for my back.

 There was a pink waterside that seemed to open a couple of times whilst we were there and we went on that too, but I had the camera tucked away in the locker at that time.